exercism/pharo-smalltalk/docs/CONTRIBUTING.md

 We welcome pull requests of all kinds.
 No contribution is too small, particularly those that provide fixes and improvements to existing exercises.
 Note that this track's exercises must conform to the [Exercism-wide standards](https://github.com/exercism/docs/tree/master/language-tracks/exercises), but if you're unsure about how to make a change, then open a GitHub issue, and we'll discuss it.

->:information_source: __Note__: Exercism organization has decided to [pause Exercism wider community contributions](https://exercism.org/blog/freeing-our-maintainers).
+>__Note__: Exercism organization has decided to [pause Exercism wider community contributions](https://exercism.org/blog/freeing-our-maintainers).
 Pharo track is opted-out from this policy, since our community is rather small (In other words: any Pharo track contributor can still create issues and submit PRs).

 ## Knowledge prerequisites